 Don’t just assume that your credit is bad or take someone else’s word for it.
 You can easily check for yourself by pulling your three reports for free at AnnualCreditReport.com.
 Take the time to go through your reports, check for any discrepancies and have them corrected immediately.
 Begin this process before you even apply for a loan as it will help you save money and time.
 Knowing your score allows you to clearly proceed with your financial situation and give you more confidence in the loan process.

 2. Have Realistic Financial Expectations

-If your credit score is poor, then it’s important be realistic about the car you’re looking to purchase.
+If your credit score is poor, then it’s important to be realistic about the car you’re looking to purchase.
 Buying an expensive vehicle that is out of your financial league will only make getting a loan that much more difficult.
 Instead, be practical about what you need for reliable transportation and you will stand a better chance of getting the best bad credit car loans Glendale, or other Arizona cities, have to offer.
-Once your have worked to boost your credit rating and financial situation, you can land that dream car.
+Once you have worked to boost your credit rating and financial situation, you can land that dream car.

 3. Create Better Financial Habits

 So your credit is not so good, but when you actually know you credit score and you have set your expectations it is time to start good habits.
 Start right away, by paying bills on time.
 By attempting to maintain a clean payment history before applying for a loan will give the creditor more reason to lend to you.
 By doing this, your credit score will start to increase, and anything you can do to raise your score will help you in the long run.